 According to the American Cancer Society (ACS), however, there are different types of talc products and brands, some of which used asbestos and some of which are asbestos-free.
 It’s important to let your physician know the exact brands you used, if applicable.
 Although more studies are needed, ACS suggests that talcum powder may also be linked to ovarian cancer, lung cancer, and uterine cancer.

 People who worked in talc mine and operations are also in danger of developing an asbestos-related illness.
 Although today’s modern safety protection and equipment reduce the risk of asbestos exposure significantly, workers who mined talc for many years prior to the known dangers of asbestos were constantly placed at risk.

 If you or a loved one have been diagnosed with malignant mesothelioma or any other asbestos-related illness, there is a good chance that you qualify for significant compensation.
-We invite you to contact our leading mesothelioma lawyers today for a free, confidential case consultation.
+We invite you to contact our experienced mesothelioma lawyers today for a free, confidential case consultation.